netZoo/netZoo.github.io/content/gsoc25.md

 ### Idea #1: Standardization of interfaces, inputs and outputs

-The network zoo has started as a harmonization project, where many individual computational methods have been collected under the same R or Python packages.
-NetZoo's fragmented history has resulted in a diverse range of file formats for both input data and output networks.
-Not only different methods require the same dataset in different format styles, but also they generate output files that cannot be readily fed to another method in multistep analysis.
-Similarly, all interfaces are not standardized creating problems for usability, interoperability, and documentation.
+The network zoo has started as a harmonization project to bring together tools that were developed around a common conceptual framework, but were written and maintained by different individuals.
+These methods can use different file formats for both input data and output networks.
+As a result, not only this increases the risk of errors for the users, but also serial analyses are hampered in some cases because output files from one method cannot be readily fed to another.
+Similarly, the interfaces are not standardized and minor inconsistencies can lead to problems with usability, interoperability, and documentation.

 For this reason, we need a programmer who would clean all I/O functions of netZooPy and/or netZooR, reconciling the different input/output formats and all interfaces.
 This way we not only lower the risk for errors, but we also simplify